oicr-gsi/shesmu/docs/olive-complex-cookbook.md

 ## Selection of Multiple Output
 The goal here is to select the "best" output from a workflow.
-Older versions of the workflow produced one file in a unhelpful format.
+Older versions of the workflow produced one file in an unhelpful format.
 The new one produces two
 files: a useful format and the historic unhelpful one.
 The goal is to pick the best format for newest run of this workflow.